egberts/egberts.github.io-src/content/articles/dual-nic-same-subnet.md

 Not entirely undoable.
 But not entirely un-orthodox either.

-The most common yet simplistic way to do this, two different IP addresses of the same subnet amongst different NIC netdevs on the same box, has pretty much always resulted in network traffic going out only the netdev interface having a gateway.
+The most common yet simplistic way to do this, two different IP addresses of the same subnet among different NIC netdevs on the same box, has pretty much always resulted in network traffic going out only the netdev interface having a gateway.